-2023 Consumer Confidence Report
+2024 Consumer Confidence Report

 We are pleased to present this year's Annual Water Quality Report.
-This report will provide you with information about the quality of your water for the year 2023.
+This report will provide you with information about the quality of your water for the year 2024.
 It is our goal to continuously produce adequate supplies of safe and affordable drinking water.
-We strive to apply the best available treatment systems and are committed to protecting our only water resource, Lake Auburn.
+We strive to apply the best available treatment systems and are committed to protecting our sole water resource, Lake Auburn.
 Please take time to read this report.
 If you have any questions or concerns, feel free to contact us at 207-784-6469.

-The Auburn Water District (AWD) monitors your drinking water according to the requirements of Federal and State rules and regulations.
-The information provided here shows the results of our monitoring from the period January 1, 2023, through December 31, 2023.
-Some substances will be reported with earlier dates if they were not tested for in 2023.
+The Auburn Water District (AWD) monitors your drinking water according to Federal and State rules and regulations.
+The information provided here shows the results of our monitoring from January 1, 2024, through December 31, 2024.
+Some substances will be reported with earlier dates if they were not tested for in 2024.

-In 2023 the Auburn Water District produced and treated approximately 867 million gallons of safe drinking water to more than 17,000 customers.7,068 service connections.
+In 2024 the Auburn Water District produced and treated approximately 919 million gallons of safe drinking water to more than 17,000 customers.